flamelink/flamelink/docs/schemas.md

 This method can be used to save data and overwrite the whole object for a given schema.

-!> **Caution!!** Using `set()` overwrites all the data for the specified schema(s), including any child nodes.
+!> **FIRE RISK WARNING:** Using `set()` overwrites all the data for the specified schema(s), including any child nodes.
 For this reason, this method can only be used to update an individual schema and not all schemas at once.
-It is generally safer to use the `app.schemas.update()` method to patch only the specified properties. **With great power comes great responsibility, Peter.**
+It is generally safer to use the `app.schemas.update()` method to patch only the specified properties. **With great power comes great responsibility, Peter Parker.**

 ```javascript
 app.schemas.set('product-categories', { id: 'product-categories', title: 'Product Categories', ...All other properties... })